 The Birmingham Railway Heritage Study Centre Acocks Green

-A unique feature of this public library collection is the four large-scale models of railway carriages on display alongside the books.
+A unique feature of this public library collection is the three large-scale models of railway carriages on display alongside the books.
 The models have been in the care of Birmingham Library Services since the late 1960s, and cover goods, sleeping, and restaurant stock sold to countries in four continents, thus illustrating the world-wide reputation of Birmingham in the construction of rolling stock.
 Each model is in its own wood and glass case.

 Brighton Belle "Hazel" Pullman Kitchen Car"Hazel" was built in 1932 by Metro-Cammell as part of a five-car electric Pullman train no. 2051 (later re-numbered 3051).
 The other coaches were "Doris", and no.s 86, 88, and 89.
 They entered service in 1933 on Southern Railway's Brighton Belle, and were still operating when the Victoria to Brighton service was axed in 1972 despite nationwide protests.
 The multiple unit was split up and sold off, and "Hazel" went to a Mrs. Pagendam, proprietor of the Black Bull Inn, Moulton, Yorkshire, who had it restored for use as a first class restaurant in the grounds.

 The scale model's dimensions are: 195cm length x 43cm width x 137cm height, including the free-standing glass case.
 It is thought that it was made by apprentices at Metro-Cammell around the time the carriage itself was built.
 This model of "Hazel" has an outstanding amount of detail, including furniture, table lamps, crockery, cutlery, marquetry wall plaques, and kitchen utensils.